 Mr. Fray leads the risk management, trading and freights positions for Landus Cooperative’s grain origination and merchandising business which includes nearly 180 million bushels of grain storage assets and a 20 million bushel per year soy processing facility.
 Mr. Fray has been an NFA Series III licensed commodities broker for 30 years, and currently serves as a board member on the Executive Committee for the National Grain and Feed Association (NGFA) as well as on NGFA’s rail shippers and receivers committee.
 He is currently first vice chairman of the Transportation, Elevator and Grain Merchants Association (TEGMA) board of directors and is a member of the GEAPS Foundation Board.
 Fray has also served as a member of the U.S. Surface Transportation Board’s Railroad-Shipper Transportation Advisory Council (RSTAC) and was an arbitrator in the first rail case brought before the NGFA.
 He holds a bachelor’s degree in agriculture from University of Missouri at Columbia.

 Mrs. Lansink began her career in the grain industry when she joined Comco Controls in Saskatoon, Canada in July 1999.
 Initially hired by Comco as a computer programmer for the development of PLC automation systems for grain and feed facilities, her position transitioned into Sales & Marketing after she attended the GEAPS Expo in Columbus 2004 with her general manager.
-Cheryl is the Chapter Secretary for Siouxland Chapter, Chair of GEAPS Membership Committee and President of the GEAPS Associates Board.
+Cheryl has served in both chapter and international leadership and served as the GEAPS Associates Board president in 2017-18.

-Mr. Neal is the director of facility operations for Lansing Trade Group in Overland Park, Kansas.
-He began his grain industry career in 1994 with Cargill and has additional industry experience with DeBruce Grain and Perdue Agribusiness.
+Mr. Neal began his grain industry career in 1994 with Cargill and has additional industry experience with DeBruce Grain and Perdue Agribusiness.
 He has lived, worked, designed, built, and operated grain facilities in Asia and throughout North America.
-He is a GEAPS International executive officer serving as the 2016-17 International President.
+He served as GEAPS 2016-17 International president.
 He also serves as a member of the Kansas State University Grain Science and Industry Advisory Board.
 He holds an Agricultural Engineering degree from the University of Minnesota.

 Mr. George Vis has been a Vice President of Commercial Operations – North America at Ag Growth International Inc. since September 2016.
 Mr. Vis co-founded G J VIS Enterprises Inc. in May 2000 and served as its President.
 He joined AGI and the Management Team in late 2015 with the acquisition of G.J.
 Vis Enterprises.

-Mr. Zink is a twenty-year veteran of the grain handling and storage industry with experience both nationally and internationally.
-Presently, Zink is the General Manager of Grain Systems Distribution, a regionally-based distributor of supply-chain materials to contractors.
-As a GEAPS member, he has served in various chapter and International leadership roles; presently holding seats as the Associates Board vice president and vice chair of the Continuing Education Program Oversight Committee.
+Mr. Zink is Global Product Manager for Tuthill Transfer Systems, Fort Wayne, Indiana.
+He is a twenty-year veteran of the grain handling and storage industry with experience both nationally and internationally.
+As a GEAPS member, he has served in various chapter and International leadership roles; presently serving as the Associates Board immediate past president.
 Zink is a member of the American Society of Agricultural and Biological Engineers and holds a Bachelors and Masters Degree in Science from Purdue University, West Lafayette.